Article

 "A National Jewish Sanitarium"

-Jewish families have left their influence on the thermal springs since the earliest days of federal protection of the area.
-Congress protected the thermal springs in central Arkansas, 50 miles west of Little Rock, in 1832, creating Hot Springs Reservation, the oldest unit in the National Park Service.
-Evidence of Jewish visitors to Hot Springs dates back to the 1840s.
-Jacob Mitchell and his wife arrived from Van Buren, Arkansas, and constructed a hotel to house the thousands of visitors coming to take the waters for their health.[2]
+Jewish people visted the area from the earliest days of Hot Springs Reservation.
+Jacob Mitchell and his wife, Jews arriving from Van Buren, Arkansas, constructed a hotel to house the thousands of visitors coming to take the waters for their health.[2]
 Proprietors in hotels and restaurants served kosher meals and catered to Jewish tourists.[3]

 Rabbi Abraham Benedict Rhine of Hot Springs chronicled how the influx of Jewish visitors strained the few Jewish resources in town: “The Jewish community of Hot Springs… cherished the hope that the time would come when a national Jewish Sanitarium would be established in Hot Springs for the treatment of the sick poor who flocked there in search of health.”
 Rhine noted how his local network “was too small for such an undertaking.”[4]
 He and others sought the help of B’nai B’rith to make their hopes a reality.

-Rhine and Rabbi F. L. Rosenthal petitioned B’nai B’rith and led to the organization creating a permanent fundraising committee in 1907.
-By 1911, the institution created Leo N. Levi Memorial Hospital Association, consolidating funds and resources for the project.
-The Department of the Interior allotted a small section of the government reservation for the construction of the hospital.
+With the active support of Rabbi Rhine and Rabbi F. L. Rosenthal, B’nai B’rith created the Leo N. Levi Memorial Hospital Association in 1911, consolidating funds and resources to build a hospital.
+The Department of the Interior allotted a small section of the government reservation for the construction of the hospital at the base of West Mountain.
 Jewish architect Eugene Stern from Little Rock, Arkansas, whose firm designed other famous bathhouses in Hot Springs, submitted drawings to the federal government detailing a state-of-the-art hospital.
-Sitting at the base of West Mountain just outside the national park, work began in March 1913 and the hospital opened on November 1, 1914.
-Hot Springs Reservation Superintendent Dr. William P. Parks described the completed hospital as “modern in every detail” in 1915, noting that it offered 1,670 baths in its first year.[6]
+Work began in March 1913 and the hospital opened on November 1, 1914.
+Hot Springs Reservation Superintendent Dr. William P. Parks described the completed hospital as “modern in every detail” in 1915, noting that it offered 1,670 baths in its first year.[5]

 Thirteen people stand in a shallow pool.
 A nurse helps a man in a wheelchair outside the pool.